 When I was planning this trip I was inspired by the colour blue.
 It all began in Sydney earlier in the year, when I had gone to the Blue Mountains.
-It led to me taking on blue as a theme for the whole year's trip.
+It led to me taking on blue as a theme for the whole year’s trip.
 Consequently, I wanted to do as many blue things in Derbyshire as possible.
-Hence the quest for bluebells despite the late season, a visit to the bluejohn cavern - and I even penciled in Blu Bistro for a lunch stop purely because of its name!
+Hence the quest for bluebells despite the late season, my visit to the bluejohn cavern – and I even penciled in Blu Bistro for a lunch stop purely because of its name!

 The strange thing was, the universe obliged.